nicolasochem/tzip/proposals/tzip-16/tzip-16.md

   Michelson concrete syntax, e.g. `"(pair (nat %hello) (string %world))"` or `"{ CAR; CDR; FAILWITH}"`.
-- a JSON value obeying the Michelson JSON format of the Tezos protocol (sometimes referred as “Micheline” encoding)
+- a JSON value obeying the Michelson JSON format of the Tezos protocol (sometimes referred as “Micheline” encoding).

 It is recommended that a given view consistently uses either the concrete or JSON encodings for all the fields in a given view.